To paraphrase Dr. Phil, the one who needs to change in

 spouse who shuts down or retreats in the face of conflict does not express his

-or feelings.
+or her feelings.
 The vulnerable feelings, like hurt or sadness, get suppressed.

 They build up within the person and they seep out in other ways, either